Skip to main content

 Custom Single Sign-On (SSO) configuration overview

-Use your existing Custom Single Sign-On (SSO) provider with your GoFormz account when you leverage GoFormz's Custom SSO feature.
+Use your existing Custom Single Sign-On (SSO) provider with your account when you leverage Custom SSO.

-Setting up a Custom SSO requires specialized technical knowledge.
-If you're unfamiliar with SSO set-up, or don't have a dedicated IT team, explore GoFormz's standard SSO.
+You'll need some specialized technical knowledge to set up Custom SSO.
+If you're unfamiliar with SSO set-up, or don't have a dedicated IT team, explore standard SSO.

-GoFormz supports Custom SSO authentication with SHA256 encryption.
-If your organization uses an SSO Identity Provider (IdP) other than those available through GoFormz’s standard SSO, you can use your preferred SSO provider with Custom SSO.
+Custom SSO supports authentication with SHA256 encryption.
+If your organization uses an SSO Identity Provider (IdP) other than those available through your account's standard SSO, you can use your preferred SSO provider with Custom SSO.

 IdP-initiated SSO set-ups are not supported.
 If you'd prefer to use an IdP-initiated process, you can use the Bookmark App to simulate an IdP-initiated SSO setup.